-The deferred outflows of resources totaling \$3,657,181 was related to pensions resulting from university contributions subsequent to the measurement date and will be recognized as a reduction of the net pension liability in the fiscal year ended June 30, 2021.
+The deferred outflows of resources totaling \$3,624,444 was related to pensions resulting from university contributions subsequent to the measurement date and will be recognized as a reduction of the net pension liability in the fiscal year ended June 30, 2022.
 Other amounts reported as deferred outflows and deferred inflows of resources of resources related to pensions will be recognized in pension expense as follows:

 Fiscal Year Ending June 30 Amount

-2021 \$ 1,730,234

-2022 1,285,262
+2022 \$ 1,854,417

-2023 606,486
+2023 1,188,132

-2024 (542,690)
+2024 65,034

-2025 26,362
+2025 621,124

+2026 1,031,324

-Thereafter 554,914
+Thereafter 805,631

-Total \$ 3,660,568
+Total \$ 5,565,662

-Actuarial Assumptions - The total pension liability in the July 1, 2018 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial Assumptions - The total pension liability in the July 1, 2020 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-- ◆ Inflation 2.60 percent
+Inflation 2.40 percent

-- Salary Increases 3.25 percent, average, including inflation
+Salary Increases 3.25 percent, average, including inflation

-- Municipal Bond Rate
+Municipal Bond Rate 2.21 percent

-3.50 percent

-Mortality rates were based on the Generational RP-2000 with Projection Scale BB.
+Mortality rates were based on the Generational PUB-2010, projected generationally with Scale MP-2018.
+This is a change from the prior year mortality assumption which was based on the Generational RP-2000 with Projection Scale BB tables.